Nash Exchange Achieves Market Cap of $72.56 Million (NEX)

-Nash Exchange (NEX) traded flat against the U.S. dollar during the one day period ending at 15:00 PM Eastern on May 27th.
-Nash Exchange has a market capitalization of $72.56 million and approximately $471,833.00 worth of Nash Exchange was traded on exchanges in the last day.
-During the last week, Nash Exchange has traded flat against the U.S. dollar.
-One Nash Exchange coin can now be bought for $2.49 or 0.00004415 BTC on cryptocurrency exchanges.
+Nash Exchange (NEX) traded flat against the U.S. dollar during the twenty-four hour period ending at 13:00 PM ET on May 28th.
+One Nash Exchange coin can currently be bought for $2.49 or 0.00004415 BTC on popular cryptocurrency exchanges.
+Nash Exchange has a total market capitalization of $72.56 million and approximately $471,833.00 worth of Nash Exchange was traded on exchanges in the last day.
+In the last seven days, Nash Exchange has traded flat against the U.S. dollar.

 - Lido stETH (STETH) traded 0.6% lower against the dollar and now trades at $2,947.45 or 0.07417648 BTC.